 Marketing 101 – Customer Service & Brand Equity

 We recently stumbled upon Google’s locally targeted outdoor campaigns in Mumbai and we were stoked to see some of our clients there!
-We at LitmusWorld are proud to be associated with global brands that have consistently surpassed their own benchmarks in creating memorable experiences for their customers!
+We at LitmusWorld are proud to be associated with such global brands.
+Brands that have consistently surpassed their own benchmarks in creating memorable experiences for their customers!
 We could have continued here with a flabbergasting case study, but I guess the image speaks for itself.
 Way to go Titan Eye Plus team for leading the customer-first approach!

 The race to own customer experience is on!